AlessandroRomanelli/mission-making/README.md

 The file *whitelist.h* contains a config (or a list) of **UIDs** that are inside specific classes, nothing should be changed but only this part:
 ```
 members[] = { ... }
 ```

 Remember to add a comment next to the **UID** to remember whose it is.

 ## Creating the mission
-When creating your mission you should be careful because our codes rely on some variables that need to be present:
+When creating your mission you should be careful because our codes rely on some variablesNames that need to be present:
 * UNITS:
 	* **HQ**, the unit that the leader will control;
 	* **zeus1**, **zeus2**, they are the two Mission Makers.